martin-henz/martin-henz/_posts/2022-05-28-lexical-addressing.md

 memory management in the virtual machine.
 In this post, I similarly prepare *environments* for realistic memory management.
-For this, I simplify the representation of environment frames such that they become just list of values accessed with position numbers instead of lookup tables accessed with the symbols of names.
+For this, I simplify the representation of environment frames such that they become just list of values accessed with frame and position numbers instead of lookup tables accessed with the symbols of names.
 This removes the need for linearly searching environment frames to find the value of a name using a technique that is explained in detail in